xcliu-ca/ibm-auditlogging-operator/README.md

 Debugging through an IDE (Vscode):

-1. Delve is a debug tool for golang, it can be downloaded [here](https://github.com/go-delve/delve/tree/master/Documentation/installation) or by just using:
+1. Delve is a debug tool for golang.
+Delve `version 1.3` or higher is required for the operator.
+It can be downloaded [here](https://github.com/go-delve/delve/tree/master/Documentation/installation) or by just using:

  `go get -u github.com/go-delve/delve/cmd/dlv`